Quick Index

 The photos of hummingbirds are mixed in with all the other bird photos because I felt like doing it that way.

-This page also includes a couple of photographs of my pet peacock, Noisy.
-There are portraits in Galleries 4,
+This section also includes a couple of photographs of my pet peacock, Noisy.
+Other photos include some of

-14, 17, and 20.
-The other photos include some of the usual blue peacocks of India, and the rarer white
+the usual blue peacocks of India, and the rarer white peacocks.

-call.
 I tried breeding peacocks with no success, alas!
 I tried both hatching their eggs in an incubator, and also

 allowing the mother to set.
 Unfortunately, our climate seems to destroy peacock eggs with heat before they are